best intermediate climbing shoes

 It can be either laces or slip-on or straps.
 All perform the same function but each of them has its own unique features specific for a particular hike.

-It is up to you what kind of activity you are going to do and should choose the closure system accordingly.
+It is up to you what kind of activity you are going to do with your intermediate shoe pair and should choose the closure system accordingly.

 Stretch

 Climbing shoes are not the same after a few days as you first wear them after taking them out of the box.
 They usually stretch as keep wearing them.
 So try to get a smaller shoe size for a better fit later on.
 They may be uncomfortable in the beginning but it decreases as you wear them.
-One thing to keep in mind is that shoes with rubber shoes with a lining stretch less as compared to others.
+One thing to keep in mind is that shoes with rubber shoes, as in many beginner climbing shoes, and with a lining stretch less as compared to others.

 Conclusion